Legal Professions (Other) at Stevenson UniversityStevenson University. The following information will help you decide if it is a good fit for you.

 - Master’s Degree in Other Legal Professions

-Stevenson does offer online courses in other legal professions for the following degree levels for those interested in distance learning:
+Stevenson does offer online education options in other legal professions for the following degree levels for those interested in distance learning:

 - Master’s Degree

-Take a look at the following statistics related to the make-up of the other legal professions majors at California University of Pennsylvania.
+Take a look at the following statistics related to the make-up of the other legal professions majors at Stevenson University.

-The following table and chart show the race/ethnicity for students who recently graduated from California University of Pennsylvania with a master's in other legal professions.
+The following table and chart show the race/ethnicity for students who recently graduated from Stevenson University with a master's in other legal professions.